Black people: Race relations in Brazil

-According to the 2010 census, 6.7% of Brazilians said they were black, compared with 6.2% in 2000, and 43.1% said they were racially mixed, up from 38.5%.
-In 2010, Elio Ferreira de Araujo, Brazil's minister for racial equality, attributed the increases to growing pride among his country's black and indigenous communities.
+According to the 2022 census, 10.2% of Brazilians said they were black, compared with 7.6% in 2010, and 45.3% said they were racially mixed, up from 43.1%, while the proportion of self-declared white Brazilians has fallen from 47.7% to 43.5%.
+Activists from Brazil's Black movement attribute the racial shift in the population to a growing sense of pride among African-descended Brazilians in recognising and celebrating their ancestry.

 The philosophy of the racial democracy in Brazil has drawn some criticism, based on economic issues.
 Brazil has one of the largest gaps in income distribution in the world.
 The richest 10% of the population earn 28 times the average income of the bottom 40%.
 The richest 10 percent is almost exclusively white or predominantly European in ancestry.
 One-third of the population lives under the poverty line, with blacks and other people of color accounting for 70 percent of the poor.

 In 2015 United States, African Americans, including multiracial people, earned 76.8% as much as white people.
 By contrast, black and mixed race Brazilians earned on average 58% as much as whites in 2014.
 The gap in income between blacks and other non-whites is relatively small compared to the large gap between whites and all people of color.
 Other social factors, such as illiteracy and education levels, show the same patterns of disadvantage for people of color.

 Some commentators observe that the United States practice of segregation and white supremacy in the South, and discrimination in many areas outside that region, forced many African Americans to unite in the civil rights struggle, whereas the fluid nature of race in Brazil has divided individuals of African ancestry between those with more or less ancestry and helped sustain an image of the country as an example of post-colonial harmony.
 This has hindered the development of a common identity among black Brazilians.

 Though Brazilians of at least partial African heritage make up a large percentage of the population, few blacks have been elected as politicians.
 The city of Salvador, Bahia, for instance, is 80% people of color, but voters have not elected a mayor of color.

 Patterns of discrimination against non-whites have led some academic and other activists to advocate for use of the Portuguese term negro to encompass all African-descended people, in order to stimulate a "black" consciousness and identity.